tobyew/USACO-Projects/README.md

 I used repl to code all of these, and repl gets some stuff mixed up sometimes so I hope I uploaded everything correctly

+NOTE: I'm not sure how to see a file's extended discription, but sometimes I put some info there, usually just a link to the question